Field and format set for PGA Tour Creator Classic at Truist Championship

 The third will see a return to East Lake for the FedEx Cup finale.

-Where can you watch the Creator Classic?
+Where can you watch?

 Otherwise, it will be streamed live on the PGA Tour’s YouTube channel, as well as the Golf Channel, ESPN+, and the PGA Tour Channel, which can be accessed via a number of platforms including Amazon’s Prime Video.